Porcelain trade of the Qing dynasty: Economic trade

-Qing porcelain
+Porcelain quality

 There is a difference in the way Qing porcelain was created and why its trade thrived.
 The Ming, prior to their overthrow by the Qing, used two color glazes on their porcelain.
 The two-color porcelain was sought by European connoisseurs, but eventually demand slumped.
 Once the Qing came to power they began to change the artistic design of the porcelain, and experimented with techniques to use five colors.
 The Qing focused on artistic elements like the use of color and firing at a higher temperature to get a glossier finish.
 Many of the private kilns trusted their potters with creative freedom.
 A more creative porcelain piece would bring more profit and boost the Qing economy.

 Research on improved techniques for the production of porcelain goods stimulated the porcelain market in Jingdezhen (the porcelain capital of China).
 The various kilns and the changes of temperature produced a brilliance and assortment of porcelain that helped the Qing economy to thrive.
 Emperor Kangxi's decision to rebuild the kilns after the rebellion also benefited the Qing economy.
 The development of color techniques persisted into the Kangxi emperor's dynasty, and further showcased the Qing culture through the artful prints and designs on the porcelain.
 The same coloring and techniques are still used currently because no substitute has been found for the color and appearance of Qing porcelain.